wso2/docs-is/en/docs/references/concepts/authentication/discovery.md

  The OpenID provider exposes a JSON document listing all the metadata of the server.
  This document contains standard endpoints and other server supported metadata values.
- The target audience of this file is the client application developers who send requests to the server.
+ The target audience of this file are the client application developers who send requests to the server.

  The following endpoint is responsible for exposing the server's metadata.